Non-credit Training Certificate

 Upon successful completion of a non-credit training certificate, students will receive a printed certificate with program outcomes listed on the back.
 Grades are indicated on the non-credit transcript for the courses included in the NCTC program.
 Transcripts may be ordered through the Admissions & Records transcript request web page.

 Students enrolled in NCTC program courses receive a pass/no-pass grade on the official non-credit transcript.
 Grades are based on program-specific course assessments and are transcribed on an official college non-credit transcript, which indicate P for a passing grade, NP for a non-passing grade, and IP for in progress for incomplete or in progress work.
 Program standards for each NCTC are listed in each program guide.

-The Continuing Education page lists current and future course offerings.
+The Community Education page lists current and future course offerings.
 Non-credit training certificate programs are offered based on industry needs rather than a defined college-term basis.
 Dates are identified in each NCTC program guide and include total number of clock hours for each NCTC.